What does the Letters and Sounds DfE validation mean?

 We have 3 different series of readers that can all be used separately or at the same time as they all follow the same Letters and Sounds progression:

 - L&S Validated Fiction and Non-Fiction books provide a consistent and highly effective approach to teaching phonics.
 Recently updated in sassoon print.
 Sold in sets of 8 books.

 - Pocket Rockets are effective fun books or booklets that introduce one phoneme at a time.
 Sold in sets of 18 or 26 books or 180 booklets.

 - Mog and Gom books also cover one phoneme per book.
 Children love the continuing story line and development of the characters.
 Split into 12 units with 6 books per unit.

-We have updated our Phase 5b progression so that new spellings are taught as 'Alternative Spellings' not 'Alternative Pronunciations'.
+We have updated our Phase 5 progression so that new spellings are taught as 'Alternative Spellings' not 'Alternative Pronunciations'.
 We have been careful to keep the same progression so that teachers can still use their existing sets of boxed flash cards.
 You can download our latest updated guidance here.

 We have done this so we can limit the introduction of new spellings to one a day as much as possible while covering all the phonemes outlined in the DfE example progression 2021.
-A link to how our programme relates to this progression can be viewed here.

 Our progression covers all the same GPCs as the DfE progression and all the content required for the Phonics Screening Check.
 We chose our progression in order for us to have as large a vocabulary as possible to choose from in order to write more interesting books. e.g. /ee/ spelt ey is found in many common words so we teach it a little bit earlier at Reception Summer 2nd Half.